LysandraBW/Mechanic-Web-Page/src/README.md

 It's pretty late and I don't feel like writing either, so yeah!
 Thank you Lysandra for getting this done, and I hope we can make an even better system.
 Another issue I have is that I am unable to build upon something I don't like, I'll just start anew.
 I feel the same way already, unfortunately.
 It's not perfect, so I want to just scrap it and start over, but I can't do that because I am mortal and I don't have an unlimited amount of time in life.
 One thing I'll be keeping is the Form Check system though, that is my prized possession!

+And the scheduling appointment and finding appointment pages are responsive!
+Isn't that awesome?
+"Yes!" said the nonexistent crowd.
+Goodbye!
+I tink there's a lot more to this project than I am giving it right now, but I am seriously tired and these descriptions aren't my strong suit.
+Please understand!